zandi/ebpf-stack-pivot-detection/whitepaper.md

 thread is a task.
 A Process ID (PID) in userland is a Thread Group ID (TGID) in the kernel, and a Thread ID (TID) in userland is a `pid` in the kernel.
 From now on we'll be using kernel terminology, since the more technical eBPF components operate in the kernel.
+Understanding this quirk of terminology will help avoid confusion later.

 ### Thread Group Leader Stack ("Process")